 "I'm not going to come out of retirement, unless it's for my own team," said Driver.
 "If they want me back, then I'm willing to come back.
 If not, then I'm willing to put the cleats up and walk away."

-The celebrity of Donald Driver grew by leaps and bounds this past offseason when he competed and won ABC's reality television show Dancing With The Stars, through which he gained a following that transcended football.
+The celebrity of Donald Driver grew by leaps and bounds this past offseason when he competed in and won ABC's reality television show Dancing With The Stars, through which he gained a following that transcended football.
 Along with professional dancing partner Peta Murgatroyd, he won the Mirror Ball Trophy.

 "The people that know me, that know football, I'll always be remembered for football," said Driver.
 "The women and the men that know dancing, they'll always remember me for dancing.
 A lot of women don't watch football, but they do watch Dancing With the Stars.
 I'll take either one of them."